Miragon/miranum-docs/docs/components/miranum-connect/java-client/miranum-message.md

 the Message-API.
 Having done so, we can create a new method `correlateMessage` which gets the CorrelateMessageCommand as an input.
 Using `messageApi.correlateMessage` I can correlate the message with my process, by specifying the message name, correlation key and the variables which should be sent back to the process.

+In case a message correlation is not possible, an exception is thrown.

 ```java
 private final MessageApi messageApi;